The Robber Hotzenplotz: The Robber Hotzenplotz

 When Zwackelmann visits a friend in Buxtehude one day, he leaves Kasperl in the castle.
 While Kasperl is alone, he suddenly hears somebody crying.
 Following the sounds down to the basement of the castle, Kasperl discovers a toad in a pond, which speaks human language.
 It turns out that the toad is a fairy named Amaryllis, who has been transformed into a toad by Zwackelmann; she asks Kasperl to get a certain plant, the fairy herb, which can be found only at a certain place during moonlight.
 Furthermore, she tells him how to escape from the castle by leaving a part of his personal clothes in the castle.
 Kasperl leaves Seppel's hat and starts his journey to find the fairy herb.

 In the meantime, Zwackelmann returns from Buxtehude and notices that Kasperl has disappeared.
 Searching the grounds, he discovers Seppel's hat.
 He uses a magic spell on the hat to make Kasperl appear, but instead gets the real Seppel.
 Since Seppel was cleaning one of Hotzenplotz boots, Zwackelmann uses it to summon Hotzenplotz and begins berating him for burning Kasperl's hat, which renders him unable to get him back.
-When heated words are exchanged between them, Zwackelmann transforms Hotzenplotz into a bullfinch and puts him into a cage before leaving the castle to search for Kasperl.
+When heated words are exchanged between them, Zwackelmann transforms Hotzenplotz into a eurasian bullfinch and puts him into a cage before leaving the castle to search for Kasperl.

 In the meantime, Kasperl returns to the castle with the fairy herb.
 As it makes him invisible, he can return to the basement without any problems.
 The herb transforms the toad back into the fairy, just as Zwackelmann returns and finds Kasperl in the basement vault.
 Shocked, Zwackelmann drops his wand, and as he lunges after it, he falls down in the pond and dies.
 Grateful for her rescue, Amaryllis gives Kasperl a ring with three wishes, and after Seppel and the enchanted Hotzenplotz are recovered, she destroys Zwackelmann's castle and returns to the fairy world.
-Kasperl and Seppel go home, using two wishes to recover Kasperl's hat and Grandmother's coffee grinder, which now plays “May Makes Everything Anew” in a duet because of Amaryllis's magic.
+Kasperl and Seppel go home, using two wishes to recover Kasperl's hat and Grandmother's coffee grinder, which now plays "May Makes Everything Anew" in a duet because of Amaryllis's magic.
 Bringing the enchanted Hotzenplotz to Dimpfelmoser's office, they use the last wish to turn him back to human form, whereupon Hotzenplotz is arrested and (in lack of a proper prison in town) locked into the local firehouse.